 print(frozen()) # 42

-{var} (no name) copies every free variable in the body.
+{var} with no variable name copies every free variable referenced in the

-The copy constructor runs once per closure declaration.
+closure body.
+The copy initializer runs once per closure declaration.

-point.
-Use read or mut when an independent copy isn't
+imm or mut when an independent copy isn't needed.

 Move capture: var name^

-binding is consumed; using it after the closure declaration is a
+consumed; using it after the closure declaration is a compile error:

 def main():